DataBrewery/cubes/doc/model.rst

 * ``default_hierarchy_name`` – name of default hierarchy for a dimension in the context of the cube
 * ``cardinality`` – cardinality of the dimension with regards to the cube.
-For example one cube might contain housands product types, another might have only a few, but they both share the same `products` dimension
+For example one cube might contain thousands of product types, another might have only a few, but they both share the same `products` dimension
 * ``alias`` – how the dimension is going to be called in the cube.
 For example, you might have two date dimensions and name them `start_date` and